 Some relevant changes that are results of this:

-- Markdown cells now support GitHub-flavored Markdown (GFM),
+Markdown cells now support GitHub-flavored Markdown (GFM), which includes

 ```pythoncode blocks and tables.